chinamike65/hugo-tuolesi/content/book1/book1en.md

 During Master Ngawang Gyatso's studies, he completed the five major treatises, the second and second esoteric courses of the five great vajras with extraordinary diligence and wisdom, and mastered all the contents.

-Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living in Qinghai Tuole Monastery, serving as the Vajra Guru and the presiding officer of the monastery.
-He taught the monks of Tuole Monastery every day in groups of five great treatises, three ways of Dharmaism, and four tantras, and set up a new sutra debate school in the monastery.
+Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living at Qinghai Tuole Monastery, serving as the Vajra Guru and the abbot of the monastery.
+He teaches the monks of Tuole Monastery every day in groups: lectures on the five great treatises, San Shi Dao, and the four tantras, and has set up a new sutra debating school in the monastery.

-Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D.) in Buddhism.
+Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D. in Buddhism).

 The master also insists on going into retreat for two months every year.

-Master Ah Wang often gives sermons, teachings, precepts, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.
+Master Ah Wang often gives sermons, teachings, lectures, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.

-At the invitation of believers from other places, the master has traveled all over the world to teach the sutras and dharmas to those who are destined to hear them.
+At the invitation of believers from other places, the master has travelled all over the world to teach the sutras and the Dharma to those who are destined to hear them.

-The guru is always compassionate and easily approachable, and speaks according to the occasion, and preaches the basic theories and simple practices of Buddhism, such as the Three Paths of Dharma, the Four Refuges, the Seven Branches of Offering, the Dharma of Amitabha Buddha, the Vajrasattva Ritual, and the [Heart Sutra](/english/heartsutranotes) of Prajna Paramita.
+Master Ah Wang is always compassionate and easily approachable, and speaks according to the occasion, and preaches the basic theories and simple practices of Buddhism, such as the San Shi Dao, the Four Refuges, the Seven Point Mandala Offering, the Dharma of Amitabha Buddha, the Vajrasattva Ritual, and the [Heart Sutra](/english/heartsutranotes) of Prajna Paramita.

 The master has tens of thousands of disciples of many different nationalities.

-The master's writings include Commentary on Philosophy, Commentary on the Vajra Prajna Paramita Sutra, Dictation from the Three Masters of the Three Paths and Three Schools, Vajrasattva Ritual and Practice, and Dakini Buddha's Mother Ritual.
+The master's writings include Commentary on Philosophy, Commentary on the Prajna Paramita Diamond Sutra, Dictation from the Three Masters of the Three Paths and Three Schools, Vajrasattva Ritual and Practice, and Dakini Buddha's Mother Ritual.
 Tracks and Practical Practices, Practice of Retreat, Simmering Sang Ritual, Biography of Vajra Guru Gazang Qusong, History of Tibetan Buddhism, Dabao Motto, Nectar Dharma Rain, Tantric Buddhism Feng Shui and the "Dharma Ocean Treasures" series, etc.

 The master's writings are concise and comprehensive, and the analysis is profound and thorough, and has been praised and acclaimed by many great scholars in Buddhist circles at home and abroad.